cdl-geneseo/geneseo-dictionary/S/Salted.md

 # Salted

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Salted

 Created by  Unknown User (atr2), last modified by  Unknown User (mtr7) on Apr 29, 2015

 (verb)- When clothes absorb water from snow melted from rock salt, resulting in the clothes becoming bleached and stiff.-Russo, S-Z, 2010Meaning for this word has changed to an adjective that describes food.
 Romig, S-Z, 2015.